 Meaning

-In the quote “I would love to have the same rights as everybody else.
+“I would love to have the same rights as everybody else.
 I would love, I don’t care if it’s called marriage.
 I don’t care if it’s called, you know, domestic partnership.
-I don’t care what it’s called.,” the emphasis is on love.
-It highlights the thought that love often grows out of simple everyday moments while implying that small gestures build affection.Theme
+I don’t care what it’s called.” presents a viewpoint centered on love.
+It implies that love often grows out of simple everyday moments and encourages us to remember that love cannot be controlled, only appreciated.Theme

 What is the message?